isl-org/Open3D/docs/tutorial/reconstruction_system/refine_registration.rst

 .. literalinclude:: ../../../examples/python/reconstruction_system/refine_registration.py
    :language: python
-   :lineno-start: 16
+   :lineno-start: 38
-   :lines: 5,17-36
+   :lines: 27,39-59
    :linenos:

 This script uses the technique demonstrated in :ref:`/tutorial/pipelines/multiway_registration.ipynb`.
-Function ``update_posegraph_for_refined_scene`` builds a pose graph for multiway registration of all fragments.
+Function ``update_posegraph_for_scene`` builds a pose graph for multiway registration of all fragments.
 Each graph node represents a fragment and its pose which transforms the geometry to the global space.

 Once a pose graph is built, function ``optimize_posegraph_for_scene`` is called for multiway registration.

 .. literalinclude:: ../../../examples/python/reconstruction_system/optimize_posegraph.py
    :language: python
-   :lineno-start: 52
+   :lineno-start: 66
-   :lines: 5,53-60
+   :lines: 27,67-74
    :linenos:

 Main registration loop